Pluto

 Mutual Eclipses of Pluto and Charon

-Pluto-Charon is the first known trans-neptunian binary object.
+Pluto-Charon is the first known trans-neptunian binary object and the largest of the binary systems in the solar system.

 Pluto and Charon have been called a double planet because Charon is larger compared to Pluto than any other moon is to a planet; indeed Charon is massive enough that, despite their proximity, Pluto orbits the system's barycenter at a point outside its surface.
 Charon and Pluto are also tidally locked, so that they always present the same face toward each other.